Dumb and Dumber (TV series): Production

 Dumb and Dumber: The Animated Series is the final Hanna-Barbera-produced show to premiere on ABC (as well as the final Hanna-Barbera-produced show to air on broadcast network television) and one of the last Saturday morning cartoons on the network not associated with The Walt Disney Company.
-The series was produced by Hanna-Barbera in association with New Line Cinema (the distributor of the original film).
+The series was produced by Hanna-Barbera in association with New Line Television (the television division of New Line Cinema, distributor of the original film).

 Release

 Broadcast

-The series aired in reruns on Cartoon Network after its cancellation.

-In Britain, the series was screened on Cartoon Network before receiving terrestrial airings on Children 4 (unlike The Mask: Animated Series and Ace Ventura: Pet Detective, two other shows based on a film starring Jim Carrey, both of which were shown by the BBC).
+In Britain, the series was screened on Cartoon Network before receiving terrestrial airings on Channel 4 (unlike The Mask: Animated Series and Ace Ventura: Pet Detective, two other shows based on a film starring Jim Carrey, both of which were shown by the BBC).